APAD2024/APAD-Asset-Data/Asset Data/Brick Kiln/Brick_kilns.md

 ### **1. Main Dataset**

-This dataset includes the primary geolocation data of brick kilns in Pakistan:
+This dataset includes the primary geolocation data of brick kilns in the region:

 | **Column**       | **Description**                                          |
 |------------------|----------------------------------------------------------|